KuraTheDog/Prio-plus/README.md

 * Ports and max bits need to be consistent across runs and both servers and the client.
 * `max_bits` is used for int based summations, and must match the server value in this case.
-  * For MAXOP, client `max_bits` instead determines the max value (e.g. 7 -> 128), and does not have to match the servers.
+  * For MAX, client `max_bits` instead determines the max value (e.g. 7 -> 128), and does not have to match the servers.
 * For server communication, `server0_port` tells Server 0 which port to open, and server 1 which port of server 0 is open.

 ### Usage example